-The Comhairle receive approximately £2 million for the collection and disposal of waste from the Local Authority annual settlement for 2025/26; however, does receive income through other sources such as rates and Council tax as well as income from commercial waste charges.
+The Comhairle receive approximately £2 million for the collection and disposal of waste from the Local Authority annual settlement; however, does receive income through other sources such as rates and Council tax as well as income from commercial waste charges.

-The Comhairle have been provisionally allocated £3.4 million for 2025/26 from the EPR scheme but this is still to be confirmed by the scheme administrator, PackUK.
+The Comhairle have been provisionally allocated £3.4 million for 2025/26 from the Extended Producer Responsibility (EPR) scheme but this is still to be confirmed by the scheme administrator, PackUK.